cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/1-ignitecli.md

 From here, you can send tokens around.
 You can also ask for `"10stake"` from the faucet, if you recall the name of the tokens from `config.yml`.

 There is not much else to do.
 After all, this is the Cosmos BaseApp.
-Ignite will continue scaffolding this GUI as your Checkers project advances.
+Ignite will continue scaffolding this GUI as your checkers project advances.

 <HighlightBox type="note">